MahmoudHassan77/ffmpeg-docs/README.md

 ## **What is FFmpeg?**

-FF ⇒ Fast Forward , mpeg ⇒ Moving Picture Experts Group
+FF ⇒ Fast Forward, mpeg ⇒ Moving Picture Experts Group

 > The MPEG group is the alliance of working groups who are behind setting many of the most important video standards being used today including the MP4 format.
 >